arscan/docs-test-kit/docs/README.md

-# Test Kit Manual
+# Docs Test Kit Manual

-The Docs Test Kit provides tools for evaluating system conformance against ABC Implementation Guide.
+The Docs Test Kit does not provide any tools for evaluating any system conformance to any Implementation Gudie.

 ## Installation

 Information on downloading and running this application, including prerequisites and system requirements, are provided in the repository [README](../).

-Welcome to the Docs Test Kit manual.
-This area provides supplemental information for using this test kit, as well as developing this test kit.

-## Guides
+## User Guides
-* [Walkthrough](Walkthrough): A step-by-step guide to using this test kit.
+* [Test Kit Walkthrough](Walkthrough): A step-by-step guide to using this test kit.
-* [Developers Guide](Developers-Manual): A comprehensive guide to developing this test kit.
 * [FAQ](FAQ.md): Frequently asked questions about this test kit.
 * [IE Browser](IE-Browser): Special A guide to using this test kit with Internet Explorer.

+# Developer Guides
+* [Technical Overview](Technical-Overview): A guide to the architecture of this test kit.
+* [Standards Update process](Update-Process): How to update this Test Kit when new versions of standards are approved.
+* [Updating Documentation](Updating-Documentation): Process for updating this manual
+* [Inferno on HealthIT.gov Deployment](Deployment): Process for Deploying to HealthIT.gov
+*

 ## Reference
 * [Test Procedure Matrix](files/matrix.xlsx): A matrix of test procedures and their associated test cases.